naokimas/naokimasuda.github.io/gsd-student-travel.md

-# PhD student travel fund for PhD students in UB Mathematics
+# Travel fund for PhD students in UB Mathematics

 Synopsis: Each PhD student can request a fund for one travel up to $1200 and automatically get it as long as the request satisfies the following conditions.
 Use this!